jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

         + 3 hidden modules
 ```

 One thing sticks out, though.
-Since we are already using Babili to minify the code, it doesn't really make sense to use the minified files.
+Since we are already using a minifier on the code, it doesn't really make sense to use the minified files.
 Doing so also makes the webpack configuration more complicated.
 Remove the `resolve.alias`, make a production build and let webpack do its thing:

 ```sh
 > NODE_ENV=production webpack